Limitations in Azure Database for MariaDB

 Current known issues

-- MySQL server instance displays the wrong server version after connection is established.
+- MariaDB server instance displays the incorrect server version after connection is established.
 To get the correct server instance engine version, use the